DanWijaya/CZ4034_Assignment/README.md

 To run the project.
 1. Run npm install at 'WebApp/' and 'WebApp/client' directory to install all the packages needed for server and client side respectively.
-2. Go to WebApp folder and run 'npm run app' It will start the solr server, NodeJS Server and the client.
+2. Go to WebApp folder
+    (1) run 'npm run solr' to start the solr server (2) run 'npm run app' to start the Web App.